Updated : Fri, January 27, 2023 @ 9:25 AM

 Fortunately, chemical modifications and technologies are available to address some of the challenges associated with using nucleic acids for therapeutic applications.
 These modifications can confer nuclease-resistance, improve stability and target-binding affinity and promote more efficient cell delivery and uptake.2

-Stay tuned for our second blog post of the series which will dive deep into the chemical modifications that enable therapeutic applications.
+Check out our second blog post of the series which dives deep into the chemical modifications that enable therapeutic applications.

 - Juliano R. The delivery of therapeutic oligonucleotides.
 Nucleic Acids Research, 44 (14): 6518-6548.
 Published August 2016.
 Accessed 01 September 2021. https://doi.org/10.1093/nar/gkw236

 - Kulkarni JA, Witzigmann D, Thomson SB, et al. The current landscape of nucleic acid therapeutics.
 Nat.
 Nanotechnol.
 16, 630–643.
 Published May 2021.
 Accessed 01 September 2021. https://doi.org/10.1038/s41565-021-00898-0

 - The expanding frontier of nucleic acid therapeutics.
 Nature.
 Accessed 03 September 2021. https://www.nature.com/articles/d42473-021-00174-8